tarez6666/aleo-tictactoe/README.md

 [//]: # (<img alt="workshop/tictactoe" width="1412" src="../.resources/tictactoe.png">)

-MAde with Love by Tarez
+Made with Love by Tarez!

 A standard game of Tic-Tac-Toe in Leo.

 ⭕ ❕ ⭕ ❕ ❌